cpedro/youtube_subscription_search/README.md

                         Client secret file.
 See README.md on how to get this file.
   -r, --refresh-subscriptions
-                        Force a refresh of subscriptions.
+                        Force a refresh of subscriptions, and search subs.
+  -R, --just-refresh-subscriptions
+                        Refresh subscriptions, and do not search subs.
   -v, --verbose         Verbose output
   -d, --debug           Debug output
 ```